GianmarcoDisario/gianmarcodisario/docs/_posts/2024-02-12-ignoring-cod.md

 ---
 layout: post
 title: "Ignoring the Curse of Dimensionality"
-date: 2019-09-20
+date: 2024-02-12
 categories: post
 ---

 # Ignoring the Curse of Dimensionality

+> **Note:** _This is a blog I have adjusted slightly from a blog I wrote back in 2019.
+So it could be that recent developments have shed some more light on the questions I outlined at the end.
+In case you know know how this field has evolved in the last few years, please reach out and let me know! :wink:_

-While walking around on holiday in back in 2018 Mexico I was listening to [Lex Fridman's Artificial Intelligence](https://lexfridman.com/ai/) podcast (when it was still called the AI podcast) with the guest [Tomaso Poggio](https://en.wikipedia.org/wiki/Tomaso_Poggio) where he said something really interesting that struck a chord with me:
+While walking around on holiday in back in 2019 Mexico I was listening to [Lex Fridman's Artificial Intelligence](https://lexfridman.com/ai/) podcast (when it was still called the AI podcast) with the guest [Tomaso Poggio](https://en.wikipedia.org/wiki/Tomaso_Poggio) where he said something really interesting that struck a chord with me:

 <center>
 <iframe width="560" height="315" src="https://www.youtube.com/embed/aSyZvBrPAyk?si=tTwWBTDRl1NiWy6n&amp;start=2503&end=2559" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>